What is sclerotherapy?

 Our patients are typically very pleased with both the cosmetic and therapeutic results once the healing is complete.

-Please contact us at VeinSolutions in Austin and Georgetown to schedule an appointment with one of our providers who will help determine if this treatment or another minimally-invasive cosmetic procedure is right for you.
+Please contact us at VeinSolutions in Austin, Georgetown, and Kyle to schedule an appointment with one of our providers who will help determine if this treatment or another minimally-invasive cosmetic procedure is right for you.

 What can I expect during sclerotherapy?

 During sclerotherapy, you’ll lie on your back in a comfortable position and your doctor will clean the area of treatment.
 A fine needle is inserted slowly into the vein, injecting it with a solution.
 Some people may experience mild discomfort, burning, or tingling.
 Once the injection is complete, the treated area will be massaged to prevent blood from re-entering the injected vein and disperse the solution.
 We apply cotton balls while we move to the next area of treatment.
 The number of injections you receive depends on the amount and size of veins treated.
 In some cases, follow-up treatment is needed to collapse a vein fully or for numerous damaged veins.
 Most sessions last 15 – 30 minutes.